NHOrus/ponydownloader/README.md

 WARNING
 -------

-This app is dropped due to 1) loss of interest into ponies 2) block of derpibooru in my country.
+This app under limited support due to loss of interest into ponies.
 Sorry for those people who may have wanted more.

 ---